ucancallmealicia/vagrant-archivesspace/README.md

 # Note:

-This project was developed on OS x 10.9 and it hasn't been tested on any other operating systems.
-If you have any issues with the installer please let me know.
+This project is in the very early stages adn not much testing has been done at this point.
+It was developed on OS x 10.9 and has not been tested on any other operating systems.

+Since vagrant produces a self containbed environment I expect it to work fairly consistently, but if you have any issues with the installer please let me know.